nlweb-ai/NLWeb_Core/README.md

 # NLWeb Core

-A modular Python framework for building natural language web applications with vector database retrieval, LLM-based ranking, and multiple protocol support (HTTP, MCP, A2A).
+A Modular Python Framework for building natural language web applications with vector database retrieval, LLM-based ranking, and multiple protocol support (HTTP, MCP, A2A).

 ## Features